angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

    -o /var/tmp/angular_api_client
 ```

-_(Note: Windows users will have to write this in one long line.)_
+_(Note: Windows users will have to write this without the backslashes and in one long line.)_

 * `-i` or `--input-spec` defines the location of the input swagger spec, as URL or file (required)
 * `-l` or `--lang` defines the client language to generate  (required)
 * `-o` or `--output` defines the output directory, where the generated files should be written to (current dir by default)
 * `-c` or `--config` defines the path to an additional JSON configuration file.
   Supported options can be different for each language.

 Please type `java -jar swagger-codegen-cli.jar help generate` for a full explanation.